AgrobnarV/Filter_Profiles_Project/README.md

 The list of profiles must be a JSON file located in the project.

 **Task Details**
-Prepare two verification functions:
+Prepare a verification function:
-    1. Experienced Python developer
+- Experienced Python developer
-        Worked at a FAANG company in one of the last two work experiences Position in the last three work experiences: Backend developer or Software engineer Total experience of more than 8 years
+- Worked at a FAANG company in one of the last two work experiences
+- Position in the last three work experiences: Backend developer or Software engineer
+- Total experience of more than 8 years
-        Worked with Python and C++ in the last position Lives in London
+- Worked with Python and C++ in the last position
+- Lives in London

 [//]: # (    2.
 Middle UX designer)
 [//]: # (        Worked as a Product designer or UX designer or similar in two &#40;or one if the company is one&#41; of the last work experiences)